GeniusDai/kingpin/README.md

 # Features

-* Per epoll per thread and one connected socket handled only by one thread
+* Per epoll per thread and one connected socket handled only by one thread.

 * Thread pool and IO multiplexing for both server's and client's concurrency, server use thread shared mutex to avoid parallel accept syscall.

-* High performance asynchronous logger using backend thread to print debug info with timestamp and tid

-* Avoid excessive wrapper of classes and functions to get things complicated
+* Avoid excessive wrapper of classes and functions to get things complicated.

 # Design Overview